yishangru/CSE6140-Project/README.md

-# CSE6140-Project
-Team project for CSE6140 Gatech
+# CSE6140-Project: Minimum Vertex Cover
+*Rao Fu, Huizi Shao, Shangru Yi, Zhe Zhou*

+Team project for CSE6140 20'Fall in Georgia Institution of Technology - The Minimum Vertex Cover (**MVC**) problem is a typical NP-complete problem that plays an significant role in many practical applications such as operations research, network security, computational biology and parallel machine scheduling.
+In this project, four algorithms, i.e. Branch-and-Bound (BnB), Max Degree Greedy Approximation, Two Weighting Local Search (Cai, Shaowei, etc. AAAI'15), Simulated Annealing are implemented to obtain the minimum vertex cover (MVC).
+Please refer to ``/doc/ProjectDescription.pdf`` and ``/doc/report.pdf`` for project details.

 ## Install Python Dependencies for Local Running
-This project use Python 3+.
+This project use Python 3+ (3.7.4 for implementation).
 We recommend to use python virtual environment to avoid possible dependency conflicts.

 Following shell snippet can be used to create a local virtual environment.